Layer_3 (7)

 Ep 51: (GH) Trapped in the System

-Is there really a difference between the unconscious ideas that govern us and our stated beliefs?
 In this very personal episode, Brian asks Kyle to share parts of his own story that reveal what we all struggle with – a disconnect between our bedrock desires and ideas and the Christian beliefs we espouse.
-Making room in our lives to recognize these gaps, and making room in our hearts for communities to help us better integrate our ideas and beliefs is a foundational aspect of discipleship.
-Then the guys explore how our unconscious ideas about vulnerability impact many of our Christian behaviors, including how we approach and read the Bible.
-Lots to explore in this densely-packed episode as we continue to dig into the fourth key element of formation – intimacy.
+Making room in our lives to recognize these gaps and in our hearts for communities to help us better integrate our ideas and beliefs is a foundational aspect of discipleship.

 Ep 52: You Can Check Out Any Time You Like…